 The three weight levels which make up Efficient Market Hypothesis are Weak, Semi-Strong and Strong; and these levels directly reflect the types of information which are already present in a stock’s current price.
 The strongest form suggests that even insider trading information is ‘priced in’ to a stock, and so even by acquiring this knowledge, there is no advantage to be gained.
-Once an individual holds this viewpoint, then they are succumbing to the idea that future price movements are impossible to predict, and that the movements in stocks are completely random (congrats, you finally goty it!).
+Once an individual holds this viewpoint, then they are succumbing to the idea that future price movements are impossible to predict, and that the movements in stocks are completely random (which is how I personally see the market also).
 This is where the hypothesis has strong ties to Random Walk Theory - a theory that market movements are totally unsystematic, and akin to taking a random walk.

 This model states that all historic price levels and volumes are already incorporated into the current price.
 It implies that technical practitioners cannot predict price moves by simply looking at a stock’s previous trading levels, and dismisses the relevance of any chart formations such as Elliot Waves, Head and Shoulders, Candlestick Formations, Trend lines, or any other charting techniques.
 In its weak form, this hypothesis does not state that prices are trading at an equilibrium, and therefore, an advantage can still be gained by means of using fundamental analysis or having access to insider trading information.

 A semi-strong form of Efficient-Market Hypothesis takes the weak model into account, but in addition states that all the publicly available information concerning a stock, ie. fundamental analysis, is already reflected in the stock’s current value.
-This in-turn, deems any analysis undertaken with regards to profit to earnings ratios, share prices, or historic public statements a non-advantageous strategy in the markets.
+This in-turn, deems any analysis undertaken which focuses on profit to earnings ratios, share prices, or historic public statements a non-advantageous strategy in the markets.
 This form of the hypothesis still allows for an ‘edge’ in the markets by means of insider information, but also leaves a little room for traders who can trade on the latest fundamentals ahead of anyone else.

 Many financial institutions trading in today’s markets widely accept that fundamentals are the overriding factor which make up a stock’s price, and whilst previous information has already been accounted for, getting in first whenever any new information is released is their best shot at gaining an edge over competing market participants.
 This is the reason they invest so heavily in developing computer algorithms that can scan the internet in such a way that allows them to make moves in the markets, based on the latest information, before anybody else.